Workplace investigation questions to ask each party

 7. How has this impacted you personally and professionally?

 It’s also essential to assess the impact of the alleged misconduct.
-This helps you to understand the severity of the incident and what you need to do to support the complainant.
+This helps you understand the incident’s severity and what you need to do to support the complainant.
 If they feel unsafe coming to work, it’s important to take measures to correct that immediately.
-If unfair or discriminatory treatment from a manager resulted in a poor performance review and missed raise, HR can step in and re-evaluate that review after a determination has been made that it was completed improperly.

 8. Is there anything else that you’d like to share?

-End the interview by giving the complainant some time to share anything they feel is important that may not have come up during your questioning.
-This helps ensure that you don’t miss out on crucial information and allows the complainant to feel heard.
 Since this is often the first interview conducted, you may not know all of the right questions to ask as you’re still learning about the complaint, so provide ample time for the compliant to speak if desired and share what they feel is relevant.

 Workplace investigation questions to ask the accused